PerpetualLink/First-Unity-Game/README.md

 - The game features multiple side-scroller type levels with a player character moving along fighting enemies and avoiding enemy projectiles.
 - Assets for the Characters, Animations, Environment, and Enemies were all obtained through free assets off the unity store.
 - Original Assets: HUD items (Health Bars and back up health), Sounds for shooting, explosions, and the boss level music.
+- Version Control for the project was done through Unity's Built in Collaborate tool.

 I plan to make a video demo of the game and include it here in the near future.